Arnoldlarry15/redset/README.md

 3. **Response Analysis**: Comprehensive vulnerability assessment
 4. **Risk Scoring**: Multi-dimensional security evaluation
 5. **Actionable Reporting**: Clear findings for remediation

+## 🛡️ Security & Privacy

+- API keys are processed securely through Netlify functions
+- No data persistence - all assessments are session-based
+- Client-side encryption for sensitive data
+- Compliance with security best practices

+## 📝 License

+This project is open source and available under the MIT License.

 ---